 Betsy’s articles and essays have appeared in America magazine, Religion Dispatches, Religion & Politics, OnFaith, Reflections, UTNE Reader, and of course, Sojourners.
-She is president of the Religion News Association and also serves as a board member of the Religion News Foundation.
+She is a board member of the Religion News Foundation and the Religion News Association.
 She is a 2015-2016 recipient of the Handa Fellowship in Interreligious Communication.
-She can be found on Twitter @betsyshirley.

 Betsy began writing narrative nonfiction at the age of 6, though she now writes less stories about cats than she did back then.
 These days she prefers to focus on stories that delve into the complexity of contemporary religion — faith, doubt, scandal, schism — and the ongoing tension of believing in an unseen reality while living in this one.
 She’s especially interested in stories about gender, sexuality, evangelical history, and interfaith collaboration.